-No students' right or remedies will be limited or waived as a result of his or her participation in a complaint procedure or as a result of the decision regarding the complaint.
-Any member who serves on the Committee for Program Standards shall not be terminated in his/her volunteer services as a result of involvement in or decisions made regarding any complaint case.
+No student's rights or remedies will be limited or waived as a result of their participation in a complaint procedure or as a result of the decision regarding the complaint.
+Any member who serves on the Committee for Program Standards shall not be terminated in their volunteer services as a result of involvement in or decisions made regarding any complaint case.

 Any questions or problems concerning this school may be directed at any time to the Bureau for Private Postsecondary Education, P.O.
-Box 980818, West Sacramento, CA 95798-0818.
-WEB-SITE: www.bppve.ca.gov; E-MAIL: bppve@dca.ca.gov.
+Box 980818, West Sacramento, CA 95798-0818; or, 1747 North Market Blvd., Suite 225, Sacramento, CA 95834.
+Or, you may e-mail them at bppve@dca.ca.gov; or, phone them toll free at 1-(888) 370-7589, or (916) 574-8900.
+You may also wish to visit their website at www.bppe.ca.gov.